-International insurance and reinsurance
+International insurance and reinsurance - four

-This four week intensive programme provides extensive
+An intensive programme which provides extensive coverage of the

-tutors, including senior consultants and specialist market
+senior consultants and specialist market practitioners present this

 - The UK insurance market